gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 module is used, and not a module with the same name defined by you.

-Similar advice applies to Python, `from math import *` is considered bad practice since it polutes the namespace.
+Similar advice applies to Python, `from math import *` is considered bad practice since it pollutes the namespace.

 ## Be explicit about constants